nise/mod-videodatabase/readme.md

-Vi-Moodle is a video database, player, and video annotation tool for moodle.
+Vi-Moodle is a database, player, and annotation tool for video-based learning resources in moodle.

 **System Features:**
 * Upload and convert video files